vuGitH/test-settimeout-simple/readme.md

 # setTimeout() caveats or misunderstanding.
-What real timeout value is?
+What is real timeout value?

 ### Usage:

  - Copy content of file testSetTimout_simple.js
  - Paste it into REPL or browser console
- -  Type after console prompt: test( *delay*, *timeout* ), where *delay* and *timeout* are digits with meanings:\
+ -  Type after console prompt: test( *delay*, *timeout* ), where *delay* and *timeout* are integer arguments with meanings:\
     *timeout* - integer number of milliseconds similar to second argument of JavaScript setTimeout() function.\
-    *delay* - presumable calculation time in milliseconds necessary to carry code in js-block following after the line where setTimeout() function is calling
+    *delay* - presumable calculation time in milliseconds necessary to carry out code in js-block following after the line where setTimeout() function is calling
     Example of test call:
     ```